A Call For National Repentance

 Zech.
 1:1 In the eighth month, in the second year of Darius, the word of the LORD came to Zechariah the son of Berechiah, son of Iddo, the prophet, saying, 2 “The LORD was very angry with your fathers.
 3 Therefore say to them, Thus says the LORD of hosts: Return to me, says the LORD of hosts, and I will return to you, says the LORD of hosts.
 4 Be not like your fathers, to whom the former prophets cried out, ‘Thus says the LORD of hosts, Return from your evil ways and from your evil deeds.’
 But they did not hear or heed me, says the LORD.
 5 Your fathers, where are they?
 And the prophets, do they live for ever?
 6 But my words and my statutes, which I commanded my servants the prophets, did they not overtake your fathers?
 So they repented and said, As the LORD of hosts purposed to deal with us for our ways and deeds, so has he dealt with us.”

-They had been 70 years in Babylon.
-Since returning the people had built their own homes, but in 19 years they had only laid the foundation for the temple.
-Things were not at all going well.
-They had enemies that were plotting against them.
-They were unhappy with the general inability to rebuild anything as grand as Solomon had built.
+The people of Judea had been in Babylon for 70 years.
+On returning to their homeland, the people had built their own homes.
+But in the 19 years they had been back in the land, they had only laid the foundation for the temple.
+Things were not going well.
+They had enemies who were plotting against them.
+Sending ill reports back to the Persian Emperor.
+In all their troubles, they were discouraged with the general inability to rebuild anything as grand as what Solomon had built.
 It is to this weakened and impotent nation that the prophet gave encouragement and hope.

-FYI: It is only after the Babylonian exile that the scripture writers begin giving dates that can be used.
+FYI: It is only after the Babylonian exile that the scripture writers begin giving dates from the reign of the Persian kings.
+We can use such a date to get an approximate date on our Gregorian calendar.
 Before the Exile, the Jews started a new calendar with every new king.
 Often assigning the same year to both the deceased king and the new king, making Biblical chronology before the captivity very difficult.
 In a few cases, the king of Israel and the king of Judah are listed concurrently; on one occasion, there were two kings in Israel and one in Judah at the “same” time.

 Zechariah begins by telling the people that the LORD was very angry with their fathers.
-The Hebrew word used is a bit stronger than the English word ‘very’ implies; and to further make the gravity of their actions clear, the verse starts with ‘angry’ and ends with ‘wrathful.’
+The Hebrew words are stronger than the English word ‘very’ implies.
+To make the gravity of their actions clear, the verse starts with ‘angry’ and ends with ‘wrathful.’
 Most English versions start the next line with ‘therefore.’
-However, there is no Hebrew word equivalent to ‘therefore,’ in the text, creating an abrupt pronouncement as the LORD simply starts chastising them.
-The passage could be compared to a parent talking to a child that has returned after curfew: the child knows the parent never starts with a ‘therefore’ but moves immediately to the accusative, ‘Where have you been?’
+However, there is no Hebrew word equivalent to ‘therefore’ in the text.
+This pronouncement is abrupt, as the LORD simply starts chastising them.
+The passage could be compared to a parent talking to a child who has returned after curfew: the child knows the parent never starts with a ‘therefore’ but moves immediately to the accusative, ‘Where have you been?’
 This is the nature of the question posed by God in this passage: He asks where they have been spiritually.
 They have not kept His words, and are not where they should be.
 So it is with God.
 Just as He did in the garden when He asked Adam, “Where are you?”
 Gen 3:9.
 This was not because God didn’t know where Adam was.
-It was because Adam did not understand he was not where he should of been.
+It was because Adam did not understand he was not where he should have been.
 The question is a spiritual one.
 Where are they spiritually?
 They had not kept His words, and were not where they should be.
 Just like an upset parent, He calls on them to return to His words, to follow His rules, to return to His teaching and precept, all of which will precipitate His return to them.

-Three times in this passage God calls Himself the LORD of Hosts, or army, in a necessary reminder of His eternal power and their mortality.
+Three times in this passage, God calls Himself the LORD of Hosts, or army, in a necessary reminder of His eternal power and their mortality.
 He points out the folly of not following the ways of God, for their fathers had followed evil ways and committed evil deeds.
-Rather than endlessly berating His people, He abruptly stops the speech here and simply asks, where are they now?
+Rather than endlessly berating His people, He abruptly stops the speech here and simply asks, Where are they now?
 It’s an example of the saying ‘less is more’.
-This illustration points out that both the people and the prophets they would not listen to are gone and buried.
-In the end all that can be said is that the LORD did to them as He had promised.
-The living no longer rule over themselves or their land, and are at the mercy of the empires.
+This illustration points out that both the people and the prophets the people would not listen to are gone and buried.
+In the end, all that can be said is that the LORD did to them as He had promised.
+The living no longer rule over themselves or their land, and are at the mercy of the empires

 The Lord was explaining to the children of Israel about how they were to go about establishing a culture and nation; they were warned not to have anything to do with Molech specifically [Lev.
 20:2 -5].
 Yet they did.
 [1 Kings 11:7; Jer.
 32:35]